cellgeni/docs/docs/source/rclone.rst

 #.
 Once again, leave ``root_folder_id>`` as default by pressing enter
 #.
 Again leave ``service_account_file>`` as default by pressing enter
 #.
 Rclone will want to know if you want to ``Edit advanced config?``, write ``n`` for no
 #.
-Rclone will also want to know if it should ``Use auto config?``, write ``n`` again
+Rclone will also want to know if it should ``Use auto config?``, write ``n`` again (see miscellaneous section)
 #.
 If your browser doesn't open automatically follow the link it shows you.
 Log in and authorize rclone for access.
-Copy the verification code you get and paste it after ``Enter verification code>``
+Copy the verification code you get and paste it after ``Enter verification code>`` (see miscellaneous section)
 #.
 Rclone will want to know if this is a tem drive, via ``Configure this as a team drive?``, write ``n``
 #.
 It will show you the configuration, write ``y`` to confirm this is OK
 #.
 You will see the same menu from the first step, write ``q`` to finish (or ``n`` if you need to set up another remove).